SystemErrorWang/FacialStylization/README.md

 <img src='figure1.jpg' align="left" width=1000>

 - This is a face stylization project developed during my spare time.
-- Relevant paper is still under preparation.
+- Paper is under review, we uploaded current version of paper and supp.
 - Code and model may be publicly available after paper accepted.